saurabhpro/JAVA/JavaCon/Collections/ArrayList.md

 1. ArrayList is not `synchronized`

-2. ArrayList supports dynamic array which can grow as needed.
+2. ArrayList supports var array which can grow as needed.

 3. Size of ArrayList can be dynamically increased or decreased.